Syd's coffee stall

-Syd's coffee stall operated from Calvert Avenue, Shoreditch, in the East End of London, between 1919 and 2019.
+Syd's coffee stall was located on Calvert Avenue, Shoreditch, in the London Borough of Hackney, which operated between 1919 and 2019 in the East End of London.
 It was established by First World War veteran Sydney "Syd" Tothill in a specially built carriage and occupied the same site throughout its life.
 The carriage eventually received connections to the electricity, gas and water mains and, being unable to move, had kerbs erected around it when the road was resurfaced.
 Three generations of the Tothill family operated the stall before it closed on 20 December 2019.
 The owner, Jane Tothill, donated the carriage to the Museum of London.

 History

 Early years

-The stall was established by Sydney "Syd" Edward Tothill in 1919.
+The stall was established by Sydney Edward Tothill in 1919.
 Using money from his First World War soldier's disability pension he commissioned a carriage from a coachbuilder on Hackney Road, Shoreditch.
 The completed vehicle, in mahogany with etched-glass windows and brass fittings, was set up as a coffee stall on Calvert Avenue, near to the corner with Shoreditch High Street.

 Although built as a carriage the stall remained in the same location throughout its life.
 The stall initially sold Camp Coffee, tea, cocoa and Bovex ("a poor man's Bovril") and snacks.
 The most popular food item was the "sav and a slice": a saveloy sausage (sourced from Wilsons German butchers in Hoxton), sliced bread and mustard.

 The stall is said to have been the first of its kind to receive mains electricity when Syd tapped into a nearby lamp post in 1922.
 The lamp post has since been replaced but the mains feed to the stall remained, under licence from the local council.
 Gas and water main supplies were later introduced, replacing the original coal fire and water churn.
 In 1932 the stall featured in the film Ebb Tide, being removed to Elstree Studios briefly in 1931 for filming.
 It was rumoured that the British king of 1936, Edward VIII visited the stall in disguise.